Nov 7, 2025 Andrew Martin Miller All notes

 Labor efficiency contributes to UV flatbed printing's favorable economics.
 The consolidated workflow reduces touch points, minimizes quality control issues, and enables faster project completion.
 Shops can produce more jobs per day with the same staff, improving profitability while maintaining competitive pricing for customers.

-- Print bed sizes vary by model, with common configurations ranging from 4'x8' to 10'x6.5'.
+Print bed sizes vary by model, with common configurations ranging from 4 feet by 8 feet to 10 feet by 6.5 feet.
 Industrial models can accommodate panels exceeding 10 feet in width.
 Larger graphics can be tiled across multiple panels.